 With many options such as refillable journals or journals with deckled-edge pages or with lined-ruled or blank-unlined pages, we go a step further to fulfill even the most demanding needs of a pro or an amateur left-handed journaler.

 Furthermore, you can choose between all the different cover styles and plenty of paper choices among our left-handed notebooks and journals to make your purchase delightfully satisfying.

-Many varieties make left-handed writers so remarkable.
+Unique traits and differences make left-handed writers so remarkable.
 Practically speaking, except for the apparent schematic showing in contrast with right-handed writers, when left-handed writers try to write, the action of their wrist naturally makes the writing slant the wrong way!

 There are many examples in school, where left-handed children are often encouraged to turn the paper slightly counter-clockwise so that they won't have to twist their wrists so far!

 However, the coin has two sides; some of the most iconic figures, such as Leonardo da Vinci or Lewis Carroll were left-handed.
 That not only inhibited them from following their inspiration but creates the famous myth surrounding left-handed people - are they in fact smarter?